Congratulations. If you are among those matched to a UBC medical residency program through CaRMS it’s time to start your first postgraduate year.

 Over the course of the mandatory orientation, incoming IMG residents will receive exposure to a number of Canadian medical practices that are fundamental to delivering high-quality, patient-centered care in B.C.
 By the end of the orientation, IMG residents will have gained a deeper understanding of the Canadian medical system and received exposure to a number of tools and resources to help them succeed over the course of their time in training.

-The orientation will take place starting in June 2017.
+The orientation will take place in June.

 The orientation will take place in Vancouver.
-The specific location will be confirmed in the coming months.

 UBC clinical faculty members will deliver the orientation through a combination of classroom-based lectures and hands-on simulation training.